 Any time you want to turn a room into another room for an entirely different purpose, it’s called a remodel.
 Some of the most popular home remodels are finishing an attic, basement, or garage.
 These rooms are often turned into an additional bedroom, but some spaces are big enough to be remodeled into an entire living space, including a bathroom and kitchen area.

 In order to successfully finish an attic, basement, or garage, one of the first things you’ll need to do is insulate and ventilate it.
 This doesn’t mean simple cooling and heating solutions— which is why these types of jobs are best left to a professional.
 These rooms must be structurally and functionally similar to the other rooms in your home in order for them to count as extra square footage and increase property value.

 2 Converting a Room into a Different Type of Room

 This is similar to finishing a garage or basement.
 But what if you have an extra bedroom that you have no use for.
 You can continue to use it as a storage room.
 Or you can turn it into a room for a completely different purpose.
 Most people would turn it into a library or study, or even a home theater or game room.
 In these cases, this would be considered a renovation and can be an easy D.I.Y. project.

 Now if you want to turn your extra bedroom into a room that needs running water.
 Such as a home salon with a sink or a workout room with a water fountain.
 You’ll need the help of a plumber to make this happen— if it’s possible.

 3: Decks, Patios, Porches, and Sunrooms

 These are additions to the exterior of your home, and some of these can actually be D.I.Y. projects in most cases.
 If you’re pretty handy, you may be successful at adding a deck to your home.
 And maybe even a patio in your backyard.
-However, if you want to add a pool to your patio or sunroom.
-You’ll need to call a contractor for this project.
+However, if you want to add a pool with pool salt systems to your patio or sunroom, you’ll need to call a contractor for this project.

 4 Interior Room Home Additions